circa1977/kilvin/README.md

  - Weblog access is done on the group level.

-## Groot CMS Sponsors
+## Kilvin CMS Sponsors

-We would like to extend our thanks to the following sponsors for helping fund Groot CMS development.
-If you are interested in becoming a sponsor, please visit the Groot CMS [Patreon page](http://patreon.com/reedmaniac):
+We would like to extend our thanks to the following sponsors for helping fund Kilvin CMS development.
+If you are interested in becoming a sponsor, please visit the Kilvin CMS [Patreon page](http://patreon.com/reedmaniac):

 - **[Paul Burdick](https://paulburdick.me)** - The laziest man on the planet.